gbroques/ragans-jewelry/README.md

 # Ragan's Jewelry
-This is a homepage for a local jewelry store.
+This is a homepage for the website of a local jewelry store.
 Eventually I'll convert it to a WordPress theme.

 ## To View
 - Clone repository